MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-derived-element-objects/retrieve-a-derived-elements-definition.md

 ## Retrieve a derived element's definition

 You want to get the definition of a derived element that is defined by a list.
-The object ID of the derived element is `610B9CC14AD9DCB69F094C89D3B5480B` in the Strategy Tutorial project.
+The object ID of the derived element is `610B9CC14AD9DCB69F094C89D3B5480B` in the MicroStrategy Tutorial project.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info